2024 Ferrari Challenge Europe

 The 2024 Ferrari Challenge Europe was the 32nd season of Ferrari Challenge Europe.
 The season consisted of 7 rounds, starting at Mugello on 2 May 2024 and ending at Imola during the Ferrari World Finals on 20 October 2024.

+This season marked the debut of the Ferrari 296 Challenge that would replace the Ferrari 488 Challenge Evo.

 Calendar

 The season consisted of 14 races run at seven different circuits in Europe.